sushrutaproject2/sushrutaproject2.github.io/_projects/7_ss_commentaries.md

 * Candraṭa (fl. ca. 900) ([PanditProject](https://panditproject.org/entity/40937/person)),
   and
 * Gayadāsa (fl. ca. 1000) ([PanditProject](https://panditproject.org/entity/108024/person)).
+* Cakrapāṇidatta (fl. ca. 1075)  ([PanditProject](https://panditproject.org/entity/40945/person))

-A strong hypothesis is that Candraṭa in particular was a key contributor to the rewriting of _The Compendium,_ but this needs to be tested through detailed study.
-None of these commentaries has previously been published or studied.
+One hypothesis we are considering is that Candraṭa was a key contributor to the rewriting of _The Compendium,_ but this needs to be tested through detailed study.
+None of these commentaries has previously been published or studied in full.

 ## Coverage